oscarplatoon/git-pair/README.md

 * `B` creates a branch on their local machine named `verse_3` and adds in [this content under the appropriate heading](https://gist.githubusercontent.com/jcasimir/1e85576d1435525d2ddf/raw/c307ef3d5889f4b1e11e7217644717a1e0e32299/verse%25203.txt)
 * `A` commits the change and pushes their branch to GitHub with `git push origin verse_1`
 * `B` commits the change and pushes their branch to GitHub with `git push origin verse_3`
-* `A` navigates to the homepage of the repository on GitHub (**Hint** If you have the [Hub](https://hub.github.com/) CLI installed, you can do this easily with `hub browse`).
+* `A` navigates to the homepage of the repository on GitHub.
 There should be a button available to "Compare and Create Pull Request" for your recently pushed branch (`verse_1`).
 Select this option and walk through the steps to Create a Pull Request for this branch.
 * `B` Repeats these steps to create a Pull Request for their `verse_3` branch
 * `B` navigates to the repository on github and selects the tab for "Pull Requests".
 You should see `A`'s pull request listed.
 Select this pull request, and use the green "Merge Pull Request" button to merge the PR.